What is a Husband Stitch? And Is It Even Legal?

 You may be entitled to compensation if you suspect you’ve had a husband stitch without your consent.

-To pursue this, contact a specialist legal firm (experienced in medical issues), who can advise.
+To pursue this, contact a specialist legal firm (experienced in medical issues) who can advise.

 Can a husband stitch be reversed?

-There’s limited medical research on whether a husband stitch can be reversed.
+Because it’s not recognized as a medical procedure, there’s limited medical research on whether a husband stitch can be reversed.

 If you’re worried about a husband stitch after childbirth, speak to a trusted healthcare professional.